Five Buddhist Precepts for Ethical Living – Sunday Online Class Series

 The Five Precepts are received at a ceremony before the community as a way to seal our commitment and receive community support for our intentions.
 If you are interested in receiving the Precepts, please contact the Director of Training.

-Zoom link will be sent upon RSVP.
+Zoom link will be sent prior to the first class.

 Laura Jomon Martin